 Packaging

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices

 RoHS and WEEE compliancy

 RoHS is defined as the directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment on 2002/95/EC and the abbreviation for Restriction of Hazardous Substances.
 This directive is closely linked with Waste Electrical and Electronic Equipment Directive (WEEE) – 2002/96/EC.